PoisotLab/ms_network_prediction/manuscript.md

 for machine-learning approaches to make accurate forecasts.
 However, there is an intrinsic limit to the predictability of ecological time-series [@Pennekamp2019IntPre].
 A forecast inherently has a _resolution limit_ in space, time, and organization.
 For example, one could never hope to predict the precise abundance of every species on Earth on every day hundreds of years into the future.
-There is often a trade-off between the resolution and horizon of forecast, e.g., a lower resolution forecast, like primary production will be at a maximum in the summer, is likely to be true much further into the future than a higher resolution forecast, like where a specific species will be located across space.
+There is often a trade-off between the resolution and horizon of forecast, *e.g.*, a lower resolution forecast, like primary production will be at a maximum in the summer, is likely to be true much further into the future than a higher resolution forecast, like where a specific species will be located across space.